 An Operator is a software component that automates operations, which are actions that a human operator could do on the system.

 The OpenShift sandboxed containers Operator is tasked with managing the lifecycle of sandboxed containers on a cluster.
-It deals with operations, such as the installation and removal of sandboxed containers software and status monitoring.
+You can use the OpenShift sandboxed containers Operator to perform tasks such as the installation and removal of sandboxed containers, software updates, and status monitoring.

 Kata Containers is a core upstream project that is used to build OpenShift sandboxed containers.
 OpenShift sandboxed containers integrate Kata Containers with OpenShift Container Platform.